Andy Luttrell, Ph.D.

 Andy is an Assistant Professor in the Department of Psychological Sciences at Ball State University.
 He completed his undergraduate degree in 2010 at Eastern Illinois University and completed his doctoral studies in 2016 at Ohio State University.
 He primarily studies when and why people's attitudes change and the qualities of particularly durable attitudes such as certainty and moral conviction.
 These interests include extensions of attitudes research to other areas such as neuroscience, culture, and intergroup relations.
 (For more, see the research page.)

-Tollie is a first-year student in the Cognitive and Social Processes MA program.
+Tollie is a second-year student in the Cognitive and Social Processes MA program.
 She earned her BA in Psychology from Winthrop University.
 As an undergraduate student, Tollie was involved in various independent research projects focusing on topics like the effects of identity priming on self- versus group-stereotyping.
 She is currently interested in utilizing intersectionality theory to understand marginalized groups’ perceptions of and experiences with prejudice, discrimination, and stereotyping within higher education.
 In her spare time, she enjoys reading fantasy, thrifting, and going on hikes.

 Amr is a first-year student in the Cognitive and Social Processes MA program.
 He graduated from IUPUI earning a BS in Psychology.
 Amr is curious about the psychological phenomena happening at the intersection of personality psychology and social psychology.
 Currently, Amr is involved in various research projects concerning congeniality bias, undergraduate sleep habits, attitudes, and persuasions.
 In his spare time, Amr likes to play soccer, watch Netflix, and read mystery novels.